 The following circumstances will be deemed to create a potential Conflict of Interest:

-a) A contract or transaction between the USTA and an employee or volunteer;
+a) A contract or transaction between the USTA and an employee or volunteer or a relative of an employee or volunteer;

 b) A contract or transaction between the USTA and an entity in which an employee or volunteer has a financial interest or of which an employee or volunteer is a director, officer, employee, partner, or other representative;